Claudio Barragán: Coaching career

 Barragán joined Elche's coaching staff shortly after retiring, going on to work as an assistant with the club.
 Just seven games into 2008–09, he replaced fired David Vidal at the helm of the first team, finally leading them to the 12th position; he himself was sacked in early October 2009, after roughly one year in charge.

-On 14 January 2011, Barragán was appointed at SD Ponferradina also in the second division, eventually not being able to prevent relegation.
-He won immediate promotion with a play-off win over CD Tenerife, and remained at the club until his contract expired in June 2014.
+On 14 January 2011, Barragán was appointed at Ponferradina also in the second division, eventually not being able to prevent relegation.
+He won immediate promotion with a play-off win over Tenerife, and remained at the club until his contract expired in June 2014.

-Barragán replaced the dismissed Antonio Calderón as manager of Cádiz CF in the third tier on 24 November 2014.
-In his first season, the side won their group and dispatched Hércules CF in the play-off semi-finals before losing the final 3–1 on aggregate to Athletic Bilbao B; he was relieved of his duties on 18 April 2016, when a run of one point in four matches put the Andalusians in fourth place.
+Barragán replaced the dismissed Antonio Calderón as manager of Cádiz in the third tier on 24 November 2014.
+In his first season, the side won their group and dispatched Hércules in the play-off semi-finals before losing the final 3–1 on aggregate to Athletic Bilbao B; he was relieved of his duties on 18 April 2016, when a run of one point in four matches put the Andalusians in fourth place.

-For 42 days at the end of 2016 and the start of the new year, Barragán managed second-division CD Mirandés, winning once and losing three of his four games in charge.
+For 42 days at the end of 2016 and the start of the new year, Barragán managed second-division Mirandés, winning once and losing three of his four games in charge.
 In October 2017, he succeeded Gustavo Siviero at Hércules one league below.
 He was fired the following February, with them seven points off the play-offs and having not won in 2018.

 On 11 February 2020, Barragán succeeded Alberto Monteagudo at 13th-placed Recreativo de Huelva; he signed for the rest of the campaign, with the option of one more if the team qualified for the national cup.
 He was dismissed on 24 January 2021 as the club eventually suffered a double relegation to the fifth tier.

-On 4 March 2025, after more than four years of inactivity, Barragán joined CD Eldense as head coach of their reserves in the Lliga Comunitat.
-On 19 October, he took over the first team on a temporary basis following Javier Cabello's sacking.
+On 4 March 2025, after more than four years of inactivity, Barragán joined Eldense as head coach of their reserves in the Lliga Comunitat.
+On 19 October, he took over the first team on a temporary basis following Javier Cabello's sacking, being confirmed on the role on 14 November.
+He achieved second-division promotion at the end of the season, but was fired on 6 September 2026.